ziutek/mdtwm/README.md

 mdtwm doesn't contain its own status bar yet, but there is support for dzen2.
 If cfg.StatusLogger is set to Dzen2Logger (as in default config.go) you can use mdtwm together with dzen2 as follows:

     mdtwm 2>~/mdtwm.log |dzen2 -e '' -ta l -fg '#ddddcc' -bg '#555588'

+Known issues:

+- Floating windows can't be moved.
+- See *issues* directory.

 Build instruction: